herokingbot/discord.js-tutorials/README.md

 ![](https://media.discordapp.net/attachments/821972674380038166/872513016187465788/unknown.png)

-- Then Click on the branche that you need the code of!
+- Then Click on the branch that you need the code of!
 ## Join For Support

 <br>